Paris Placement Program

 When is the deadline for all applications?

-The application deadline is by close of business on Monday 23rd March 2015.
+The application deadline is by 12pm on Monday 20th March 2017.
 Applicants are strongly urged to submit applications without delay to avoid disappointment.
 Late submissions will not be accepted.

 When will I be notified if my application is successful?